 Overall, there is very little evidence that xanthan gum could be harmful to you.
 The FDA and Health Canada, as well as many other countries around the world currently approve xanthan gum for use.
 (5)(6) Although xanthan gum is a laboratory-made food additive, it is important to understand that not all food additives are harmful or unhealthy.
 Aside from potentially triggering digestive issues or food allergies in a small number of people, xanthan gum is generally regarded as safe for consumption.
 (7)

 Where is Xanthan Gum Found?

 In the world of gluten-free baking, xanthan gum plays a particularly important role.
-Gluten in flour helps to add a natural elasticity and viscosity to the dough, which allows for air bubbles to form in bread, baked foods to rise and create shape and hold cookies together.
+Gluten in flour helps to add a natural elasticity and viscosity to the dough, which allows for air bubbles to form in bread, baked goods to rise and create shape and hold cookies together.
 Gluten-free flours and flour alternatives do not allow for this elasticity and texture to form, so xanthan gum helps to replicate these properties.

-In addition to baked foods, xanthan gum can be found in numerous prepared food products that line our grocery stores shelves.
+In addition to baked foods, xanthan gum can be found in numerous prepared food products that line our grocery store shelves.
 Although the exact approved uses of xanthan gum will vary from one country to the next, xanthan gum can commonly be found in: